top of page

 However, that does not have to be related to severe trauma.
 We need times of solitude to be with ourselves, go within to recharge and reflect.
 In this, Turtle’s shell is a powerful place of rejuvenation and a sacred sanctuary for our soul’s and psyche’s progress and development.
 It gives us the strength and power to be grounded, rooted and stand strong, not to be overthrown easily by outside forces and circumstances.

-In the second book of my romance novel series The Milf Diaries, Ria, the female MC is a spiritual artist who needs a lot of alone time to recharge and allow her creative juices to flow.
+In the second book of my romance novel series The BFF DiariesRIA'S HEALING, which is part of a greater shared world book series, the female MC is a spiritual artist who needs a lot of alone time to recharge and allow her creative juices to flow.
 When she is in a conversation, she often leaps five steps ahead in her mind between statements which can make it challenging for others to follow her.

 At the same time, the male MC, Jordan, a world-famous male stripper, has a grounding effect on her.
 However, he has to battle with his own demons and suffers from anxiety attacks when it comes to having sex with Ria.